 To prepare your file for import, follow these steps.

 - In a spreadsheet program like Excel or Google Sheets, open your blank worksheet.

-- Next to your Email Address column, create and label additional columns for First Name, Last Name, and any other information you want to import to Mailchimp.
+Next to your Email Address column, create and label additional columns for First Name, Last Name, and any other information you want to import to Mailchimp.

 Nice job!
-Now that you've prepared your CSV file, you're ready to import it to Mailchimp.
+Now that you've prepared your CSV file, you're ready to import.